How To Carry Your Phone While Running (6 Best Ways)

 Now the list is complete, you have no excuse not to carry your phone on a run.

-There are a variety of easy and comfortable ways to carry your phone.
-You can safely listen to music or podcasts while running and focus on your goals simultaneously.
+There are a variety of comfortable ways to carry your phone.
+You can easily listen to music while running and focus on your goals when you carry your phone safely (and don’t carry your phone in your hand).

 And if you need to carry water for a longer run, a running waist belt, hydration vest, or backpack are great options.